 A cystoscopy may be advised if your healthcare provider thinks you have a problem of the urinary tract.
 For example, a structural problem may block the flow of urine.
 Or it might cause urine to flow back.
 If untreated, this may lead to problems.

 Cystoscopy may also be used after surgery near the bladder.
-The provider can check for correct placement of sutures and support devices.
+The provider can check for correct placement of stitches (sutures) and support devices.

 Some health problems of the urinary tract that may be found during cystoscopy.
 They include:

 Bladder stones.
 These are stones made of calcium or uric acid crystals.
 They can cause infection, inflammation, bleeding, and blockages in the urinary tract.